M-Moeini/BI-Dashboard/README.md

 5. **Top 5 Products by Revenue**
    Highlights the top 5 products that generated the most revenue.

-## Technologies Used

-- **SQL**: Used to extract and transform data from the sales database.
-- **Power BI**: For building interactive dashboards, performing detailed data analysis, and visualizing insights.
-- **Tableau**: For an alternative, more visual representation of the same data, providing flexibility for stakeholders.
-- **ETL**: Data was extracted, transformed, and loaded into Power BI and Tableau for analysis.

 ## Installation and Setup